Fine motor skills are often the ones we take most for granted.

 As you can imagine, these skills come into play in many everyday activities.

-A lot of effort and control goes into the small movements needed to hold a pencil and write, use a keyboard, and use tools like scissors and toothbrushes.
+A lot of effort and control goes into the small movements necessary to hold a pencil and write, use a keyboard, and use tools like scissors and toothbrushes.

-Many school related activities will require fine motor skill control.
+Many school-related activities require fine motor skill control.

 What Is A Fine Motor Skills Developmental Delay?